evanwill/go-go-ghpages/2-basic.md

 # GitHub Pages Basics

 Any GitHub repository can have a site by activating gh-pages in the settings and selecting a source branch.
-Additionally, each user and [organization](https://evanwill.github.io/_drafts/notes/github-org.html){:target="_blank"} can have one root site by creating a repository called `username.github.io` (replace username with your actual username!).
+Additionally, each user and [organization](https://evanwill.github.io/_drafts/notes/github-org.html){:target="_blank" rel="noopener"} can have one root site by creating a repository called `username.github.io` (replace username with your actual username!).
 The site will automatically appear in the github.io domain following this pattern:

 `https://username.github.io/repositoryname/`